MA in Criminal Justice

 |Select one of the following options:||24|

-Select 18 credit hours of electives, including 6 credit hours taken in courses numbered 700 or above and 6 credit hours of Thesis
+Select 18 credit hours of electives, including 6 credit hours of Thesis.

 |Qualitative Methods (recommended)|